by jim goulding

 somewhere closer to 2020.

-should.
-This tells me that, unfortunately, 9/11 was not the worst to come.
+coalescing like we should.
+This tells me that, unfortunately, 9/11 was not the

 Society demanded we take away civil liberties, like booze.
 Today we are